- What is a Public Defender?

 be repeated to a third person (i.e., a person who is not critical to

-the case) that was discussed between the person and the attorney
+the case) that was discussed between the client and the assigned attorney

 The easiest way to envision this is to think about a priest.
 What